 Process Flow of Metal Powder Injection Molding

 Fine metal powders with particles less than 20 μm are mixed with thermoplastic and paraffin binders in precise proportions.
 The volume of metal powder and binder is about 60:40.
-The mixing process is carried out in a special mixing equipment and heated to a certain temperature to melt the binder.
+The mixing process is carried out in special mixing equipment and heated to a specific temperature to melt the binder.
 In most cases, mechanical mixing is used until the metal powder particles are evenly coated with binder and cooled to form granules (called raw materials), which can be injected into the mold cavity.

 The equipment and technology of injection molding are similar to injection molding.
 Granular raw materials are sent to the machine for heating and injected into the mold cavity under high pressure.
 The green part is formed and demoulded after cooling.
 Only when the binder is melted (fully fused with the metal powder) at about 200°C, the whole process can be carried out.
 The mold can be designed with multiple cavities to improve productivity.
 The cavity size is designed to be 20% larger than that of metal parts to compensate for shrinkage during sintering.
-The shrinkage change of each material is accurate and known.
+The shrinkage change in each material is accurate and known.

 Debinding is the process of removing the binder from the molded parts.
 This process is usually done in several steps.
 Most of the binder is removed before sintering, and the residual part can support the parts to enter the sintering furnace.
 A variety of methods can accomplish degreasing, and the most commonly used is solvent extraction.
 The degreased parts are semi-permeable, and the residual binder is easy to volatilize during sintering.